-Dancing your story began to develop as I progressed through the Biodanza training programme, I borrowed or adapted excercises to create a physical / emotional warm-up for members of a Playback Theatre group that I was working with at the time.
+Dancing your story (began to develop as I progressed through the Biodanza training programme, I borrowed or adapted exercises to create a physical / emotional warm-up for members of a Playback Theatre group that I was working with at the time.
 What began as a warm-up eventually became Dancing your story, a workshop that was closely related to and followed the pattern and intention of Biodanza: the integration of emotion, affect regulation and the nurturing and strengthening of identity both as individuals and through a sense of belonging to the group.
-The debt to the method of Biodanza is deeply acknowledged and although Dancing your story is not Biodanza, many similarities and familiarities do remain.
+The debt to the method of Biodanza is deeply acknowledged and although Dancing your story is not Biodanza, many similarities and similarities do remain.
 Dancing your story is a hybrid originally intended to teach actors emotional and physical awareness and emotional bonding for theatre groups, now also offered as a public workshop.

 There is sometimes a pre-determined theme that guides the selection of exercises and music to create a harmonious envorinment for the theme to be explored and experienced.